-For truly professional sounding reverb, you can’t get better than the Lexicon PCM Native Reverb bundle.
-In this bundle, you’ll find vintage plate, hall, room, chamber, and several other types of reverb.
+For a truly professional-sounding reverb, you can’t get better than the Lexicon PCM Native Reverb bundle.
+In this bundle, you’ll find the vintage plate, hall, room, chamber, and several other types of reverb.
 Each one offers distinct qualities with hundreds of presets.
-These plugins won’t come cheap, but they offer the highest quality, natural sounding vocal reverb.
+These plugins won’t come cheap, but they offer the highest quality, natural-sounding vocal reverb.

 7. iZotope VocalSynth 2